Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 # Path tracing

 Path tracing is a ray tracing algorithm that sends rays from the Camera and, when a ray hits a reflective or refractive surface, recurses the process until it reaches a light source.
-The series of rays from the Camera to the Light form a "path".
+The series of rays from the Camera to the Light form a path.

 It enables HDRP to compute various effects (such as hard or soft shadows, mirror or glossy reflections and refractions, and indirect illumination) in a single unified process.